 Peeling occurs when moisture enters between the paint layer and the surface underneath.
 To stop the process, you have to seal the surface and prevent the moisture from coming.

-Water causes the paint to get detached from the surface, resulting in bulging, cracking and peeling.
+Water causes the bathroom paint to get detached from the surface, resulting in bulging, cracking and peeling.
 The water can enter the surfaces through roof leakages and also be the result of permeable walls allowing water to penetrate into the walls.

 High moisture causes a build-up of moisture on walls which heads to the blistering and bulging of the coatings.
 The result is cracking and splitting of the layers.
 On the other hand, condensation causes dampness which favors the increase of mold and fungus.